ayoisaiah/f2-docs/docs/reference/cli-options.md

     Ensures sorting is performed separately within each directory rather than globally.

+  --sort-var
+    Active when using --sort/--sortr with time_var, int_var, or string_var.
+    Provide a supported variable to sort the files based on file metadata.
+    See https://f2.freshman.tech/guide/sorting for more details.

   -s, --string-mode
     Treats the search pattern (specified by -f/--find) as a literal string instead of a regular expression.

+  -t, --target-dir
+    Specify a target directory to move renamed files and reorganize your filesystem.

   -V, --verbose
     Enables verbose output during the renaming operation.